Shariya31/Omnify_Blog_backend/README.md

 npm install

 Create a .env file in the root directory:
-MONGo_URI = your mongo connection string
+MONGO_URI = your mongo connection string
 PORT = 5400
 JWT_SECRET = your jwt secret